 Full-time application is open to GCE 'O' Level / SPM / UEC holders and ITE graduates.

-Applicants with severe vision impairment may encounter difficulties meeting the course requirements and expectations.
-Please refer to the Ministry of Health (MOH) website on “Fitness to Practice” for registered Optometrists.
-Interested applicants
+Applicants with severe physical impairment may encounter difficulties meeting the course requirements and expectations.
+Please refer to the Optometrists & Opticians Board (OOB) Professional Practice Code and Guidelines on “Fitness to Practice”

-with this condition are highly encouraged to contact Singapore Polytechnic for more information.
+for guidance.
+Interested applicants with any of these conditions are advised to contact Singapore Polytechnic for more information.

 GCE 'O' Level / SPM / UEC Qualifications